alibaba/PhotonLibOS/README.md

 Photon is a high-efficiency LibOS framework, based on a set of carefully selected C++ libs.

-The role of LibOS is to connect user apps and the kernel.
+The role of LibOS is to connect user apps and the OS.
 Following the principle of Least Astonishment, we designed Photon's API to be as consistent as possible with C++ std and POSIX semantics.
 This flattens the learning curve for lib users and brings convenience when migrating legacy codebases.